geiger0489/SLEsolver/README.md

      It is arranged to make it possible to use it as pluggable lib for other apps.
      You also can plug it to your own app.

+To run the app you need to have installed <a href="http://www.riverbankcomputing.co.uk/software/pyqt/intro">PyQt4</a> and <a href="https://www.python.org/">python3</a> on your machine.

-I write it for fun and for the purpose of learning math.
+I write it just for fun and for the purpose of learning math.
 Ejoy.